Dorzolamide (Into the eye)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, an eye infection, or other eye problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, an eye infection, or other eye problems (including a history of eye surgery).
 Tell your doctor if you are allergic to sulfa drugs.